 NUMBER OF PTO TYPES

-The template supports 1 or 2 types of PTO in this 1 file.
-For example, you can manage Vacation and Sick days as 2 PTO types for your company.
+The template supports up to 3 types of PTO in this 1 file.
+For example, you can manage Vacation, Sick days and Personal leaves as the 3 PTO types for your company.

 CUSTOMIZE THE NAME OF PTO